A history of Catchword in names & numbers

 Freeslate

-This spinoff biotech company had a new approach that gave scientists greater freedom. … Ah, coined compounds: the unsung workhorse of naming.
-Well, we’ll sing it to the world—Catchword wants you, needs you, and, yes, loves you.
+The new approach of this biotech company, later acquired by Unchained Labs, gave scientists greater freedom.
+(Ah, coined compounds: the unsung workhorse of naming.
+We’ll sing it to the world—Catchword wants you, needs you, and, yes, loves you.)

 JULY 8 | CATCHWORD LAUNCHES ONLINE NAMING GAME POPNAMER